Privacy Policy

 7.1 Lawfulness, processing in good faith and transparency

-Personal data is processed exclusively on a legal basis and only in a manner that is comprehensible and transparent to the persons concerned.
-Users are informed about the purposes, legal bases, recipients, storage periods and their rights in accordance with Articles 13 and 14 GDPR.
+Personal data is processed exclusively on a legal basis and only in a manner that is comprehensible and transparent to data subjects.
+Users are informed in accordance with Articles 13 and 14 of the GDPR regarding the purposes, legal bases, recipients, retention periods and their rights.

 7.2 Purpose limitation